 gcloud container clusters create example-cluster \ --num-nodes=2 \ --zone=us-central1-a \ --node-locations=us-central1-a,us-central1-b,us-central1-f \ --enable-autoscaling --total-min-nodes=3 --total-max-nodes=12

 In this example, the total size of the cluster can be between three and twelve nodes, regardless of spreading between zones.

 The decision of when to remove a node is a trade-off between optimizing for utilization or the availability of resources.
 Removing underutilized nodes improves cluster utilization, but new workloads might have to wait for resources to be provisioned again before they can run.

 You can specify which autoscaling profile to use when making such decisions.
 The currently available profiles are:

 optimize-utilization: Prioritize optimizing utilization over keeping spare resources in the cluster.
 When selected, the cluster autoscaler scales down the cluster more aggressively: it can remove more nodes, and remove nodes faster.
-This profile has been optimized for use with batch workloads that are not sensitive to start-up latency.
-We do not currently recommend using this profile with serving workloads.

 optimize-utilization autoscaling profile, GKE prefers to

-autoscaler to identify and remove underutilized nodes.
+cluster autoscaler to identify and remove underutilized nodes.
 To achieve this

 optimization, GKE sets the scheduler name in the Pod spec to